richClubb/12Month12Projects/README.md

 1. Each project WILL take 1 month - If the project is not finished in the month then it can be revisited later, but it should be a secondary priority.
 The whole objective is to deliver and finish the project in 1 month, and if this is not possible then the project has not necessarily failed, but it needs to be tied off
 2. Do not start work on another project until the start date - If you are working on a project do not start on another.
 It's fine to have ideas for new projects, but it should not go past the concept phase.

-## Month 1 - FTDI USB to Serial Converter (Start Date: 2019-07-01, Completed Date: ?
-Status: IN PROGRESS)
+## Month 1 - FTDI USB to Serial Converter (Start Date: 2019-07-01, Completed Date: 2017-07-27 Status: COMPLETED (Successful))
 This is a simple project which I wanted to have started several years ago.
 The main idea is to create a USB to serial converter using the FTDI FT232RL chips which I bought several years ago.

 This project was designed to be simple, but not trivial to ease myself into the project.